 At some point I counted my DROP rules in my firewall and the result was kinda frightening.
-A lot of subnets and even more IPs… What was really annoying was that there where a lot of IP address which they belonged to an already blocked subnet, so I needed a script to check this for … Continue reading Check if an IP is in a subnet
+A lot of subnets and even more IPs… What was really annoying was that there were a lot of IP addresses which belonged to an already blocked subnet, so I needed a script to check this for me. … Continue reading Check if an IP is in a subnet

 A while ago I had to renew the SSL certificate for a website I’m taking care of.
 How do I verify that a private key matches a certificate?
 How do I verify that a CSR matches a certificate match?